CleanestMink126/Project1BruckerSteelman/reports/draft_final_report.md

 message unsendable and in large numbers invalidates the network.
 This probability is based on the number of defector neighbors and how much a reward the node gets for properly delivering a message.
 They found that each graph they instantiate either collapses into nearly all defector or participant given enough time.
-The probability of collapsing into each is heavily influenced by both the size of the kickback the nodes recieve and the state of some "hubs" in the graph that connect to a large number of nodes.
+The probability of collapsing into each is heavily influenced by both the size of the kickback the nodes receive and the state of some "hubs" in the graph that connect to a large number of nodes.
 Additionally, they found the state of defectors tend to first organize themselves into clusters of all participant or all defector.